Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/2017-06-27-Linux_Command.md

 But, By default, sed command replaces the first occurence of the pattern in each line and it won't replace the second, third.. occurence in the line.

-To raplace nth occurence of a pattern in a line. use /1 or /2 flag like this:
+To raplace nth occurrence of a pattern in a line. use /1 or /2 flag like this:

 > $ sed "s/unix/linux/2" geekfile.txt